 It's World Gibson Martini Day

-The occasion kicks off today at The Gibson Bar, coinciding with the bar’s birthday which takes its name from the famed gin drink.
-And there’s no question that Marian has a passion for martinis and its variations.
-He tells us savoury drinks have huge potential.
-And the Gibson Martini is having a revival.
+The occasion coincides with The Gibson Bar's birthday which takes its name from the famed gin cocktail.
+And there's no question that Marian has a passion for Martinis and its variations.
+He tells us savoury drinks have huge potential and the Gibson Martini is enjoying a revival.

 As the story goes, Charles Gibson, an artist widely recognised for his Gibson Girl illustrations, visited The Players Club, New York, in 1908 where he met Charles Connelly, a bartender.
 Gibson challenged Connelly to improve the classic Martini.
 Thus, simply swapping the signature olive garnish with a silver onion, the Gibson Martini was born.

 Today, we'll join the celebrations with none other than a classic Gibson Dry Martini.
 Cheers.

 It's Edwin Hubble's Birthday

 When Edwin Hubble was born in Missouri today in 1889, most people believed that our galaxy, the Milky Way, was the only one in the universe and even that our galaxy was the universe.

 The man who gave his name to the Hubble Space Telescope, which has orbited earth since 1990, was the first to show that Andromeda, which others considered just stars, was a galaxy, and, further, that our universe was actually expanding.
 Tonight, toast the discoverer of the cosmos with a Grande Champagne Cosmo, a rich, dark, mind-expanding riff on the 1990s Cosmopolitan.